cyber00rnDannylin/SEFK/README.md

 # SEFK
-Use docker to build suricata +EFK
+Use docker to build suricata +ELK